-4. I am reminded of the final lines of a poem, "Not darkness but twilight," by the poet R.S.
+4. Read these final lines of a poem, "Not darkness but twilight," by the poet R.S.
 Thomas, an Anglican priest from Wales:

 ...There have been times when, after long on my knees in a cold chancel, a stone has rolled from my mind, and I have looked in and seen the old questions lie folded and in a place by themselves, like the piled graveclothes of love's risen body.